 Pair with a Chase Sapphire Preferred or Sapphire Reserve

 All three of these Southwest credit cards make great companions to either the *csr* or the *csp*.
-That’s because Chase Ultimate Rewards points can be transferred to your Southwest Rapid Rewards account on a 1:1 basis, meaning 1,000 Chase points get you 1,000 Southwest Rapid Reward points.
-And those transfers are instant.
+That’s because Chase Ultimate Rewards points can be instantly transferred to your Southwest Rapid Rewards account on a 1:1 basis, meaning 1,000 Chase points get you 1,000 Southwest Rapid Rewards points.

 Learn more about the *csp*.